Hardy-Sobolev-Rellich, Hardy-Littlewood-Sobolev and Caffarelli-Kohn-Nirenberg inequalities on general Lie groups: Introduction

 where $0\leq \alpha<d/p$.
 In particular, for $\chi=1$ and $\chi=\delta$ (respectively, with $\mu_{1}=\rho$ and $\mu_{\delta}=\lambda$) this gives both right and left versions of Hardy inequalities, respectively.
 We note that the inequality \eqref{lef_rig_Hardy1} was obtained for $\chi=1$ on stratified (hence also, in particular, nilpotent and unimodular) Lie groups in \cite{CCR15}.
+Note that when $\alpha=2$ the inequality \eqref{lef_rig_Hardy1} yields the following inhomogeneous {\bf Rellich inequality} on general connected Lie groups: